ryrob30/mobile-services.en/help/android/target-main/c-target-methods.md

 description: Here is the list of Adobe Target methods that are provided by the Android library.
 keywords: android;library;mobile;sdk
 seo-description: Here is the list of Adobe Target methods that are provided by the Android library.
-seo-title: Target Methods
+seo-title: Android Target Methods for Adobe Mobile Services
 solution: Marketing Cloud,Analytics
-title: Target Methods
+title: Target Methods for Android
 topic: Developer and implementation
 uuid: 8e9808b2-ba80-4646-ba05-8e62d4fde065
 index: y